 • Identify duplicates and opportunities to optimize the number of reports

-• Automated conversion and migration–DataTerrain’s proprietary tool was run to convert the individual components in crystal reports and translate them into suitable elements in Oracle BI.
+• Automated conversion and transition–DataTerrain’s proprietary tool was run to convert the individual components in crystal reports and translate them into suitable elements in Oracle BI.
 This includes –

 • Creation of data models to handle data design